 We end with a couple of remarks.
 In characteristic zero, Conjecture~\ref{GBCforcurves} is deduced from the combination of \cite[Theorem E]{moriwakiRBI} and Theorem~\ref{GBCforcurvesC}.
 This suggests that we can avoid hard analysis on metric graphs carried out in \cite{cinkir} as far as we consider the non-effective version only.
-If the inequality of \cite[Theorem D]{moriwakiRBI} also holds in positive characteristic, then the same proof as that of \cite[Theorem E]{moriwakiRBI} works, and hence we obtain Conjecture~\ref{GBCforcurves}.
-Thus our argument makes contribution to Conjecture~\ref{GBCforcurves}.
-However, we should also note that our approach does not say anything on the effective version Conjecture~\ref{EGBCforcurves}.
+If the inequality of \cite[Theorem D]{moriwakiRBI} also holds in positive characteristic, then the same proof as for \cite[Theorem E]{moriwakiRBI} works, and hence we obtain Conjecture~\ref{GBCforcurves}.
+Thus our argument makes a contribution to Conjecture~\ref{GBCforcurves}.
+We should also note however that our approach does not say anything on the effective version Conjecture~\ref{EGBCforcurves}.